MichaelSchmidle/lmix/README.md

 ### Worlds
 Define the stage for your productions:
-- Settings and rules
+- Unique settings and rules
-- Physical laws
+- Physical laws, environmental conditions, and social norms
-- Universal truths
-- Environmental conditions

 ### Personas
-Create assistants with:
+Create assistants with three layers of truth:
-- Self-perception (how they view themselves)
-- Public perception (how others view them)
-- Hidden capabilities and knowledge
-- Ability to evolve through productions
+- Universal (what's universally true about a given persona)
+- Internal (what's true only for a given persona)
+- External (what's true only for other personas about a given persona)

 ### Scenarios
 Bring it all together with natural language descriptions of:
-- Current situation
+- Current situation and starting point
-- Relations and tensions
-- Hidden agendas
-- Stakes and motivations
+- Instructions shared by all assistants

 ## Unique Features 🚀

 ### Beyond Characters
 Assistants can play diverse roles:
 - Visible traditional character personas
-- Invisible destiny masters orchestrating future events
+- Invisible destiny masters orchestrating future events or inexplicable forces shaping the world
-- Meta-commentators providing analysis
+- Production helpers setting a scene or summarizing episodes

 ### Dynamic Interactions
 - Natural conversation flow with multiple participants
-- Fourth wall breaks and meta-commentary
+- Fourth wall breaks with meta-commentaries
 - Temporal perspective shifts
-- Hidden state tracking and evolution
 - Branching conversations and alternative takes

 ### Director Controls
-- Mention (@) assistants to select speakers
+- Select assistants to take turns
-- Choose between story and meta modes
-- Review past events from new perspectives
 - Branch into alternative conversation paths
-- Set up destiny points for inevitable outcomes
+- Regenerate turns using different assistants

 ## Use Cases 🎬